Parental Leave

 Retirement Plan Distribution

-Per the University's 403(b) Defined Contribution Retirement Plan, you may be eligible to withdraw funds from your retirement via a Qualified Birth or Adoption Distribution.
-You may request up to $5,000 per child as a Qualified Birth or Adoption Distribution (QBAD), provided certain conditions are met.
-A QBAD must be made during the 1-year period beginning on the date your child is born or the date you adopt someone who is not your child or your spouse's child and who is under age 18 or is physically or mentally incapable of caring for themselves.
-You can later recontribute this distribution to an IRA or, in some situations, to this Plan.
+Per the University's 403(b) Defined Contribution Retirement Plan, you may be eligible to withdraw funds from your retirement via a Qualified Birth or Adoption Distribution (QBAD).
+You may request up to $5,000 per child as a QBAD, provided certain conditions are met.
+A QBAD must be made during the one-year period beginning on the date your child is born or the date you adopt someone who is not your child or your spouse's child and who is under age 18 or is physically or mentally incapable of caring for themselves.
 You may request a QBAD only from the vested portion of the following accounts: elective deferrals, matching contributions, non-elective contributions, mandatory employee contributions, and custodial account.
+Participants should contact their retirement provider (TIAA or Fidelity) for rules on repayments - which are permissible under certain conditions.